 It made the best toast in our test, toasting the top facing sides of slices quite evenly and leaving minimal striations on the bottom facing sides.
 Its toasting sweet spot can accommodate four slices of bread.
 It has just a small cold spot next to the door, so if you're making toast in this model we suggest you push the bread all the way to the back of the oven.
 It was the only model we tested that didn't have a bagel function.
 It toasted the faces of bagels very evenly, but it also toasted the backsides, which lost it a few points.
 The FlashXpress makes toast exceptionally fast.
 When placed on the medium shade setting it produces toast in two minutes.
 This is about the same amount of time as a traditional slot toaster and about a third of the time of most toaster ovens.
 This is even more impressive when you consider the fact that traditional slot toasters have the advantage of heating elements that are right next to the bread.
 This toasting speed is one of the reasons we gave the FlashXpress our Top Pick for Convenience award.

-The FlashXpress lists for $150.
-This is sort of a mid range price, $50 more than our Best Buy and $100 less than our Editors' Choice.
-If you're looking for something that can bake then this is not a great value as the Best Buy Award winning Black and Decker provides better baking performance at half the price.
+This is sort of a mid-range priced toaster.
+It's a fair bit more than our Best Buy and much less than our Editors' Choice.
+If you're looking for something that can bake then this is not a great value as the Best Buy Award-winning Black and Decker provides better baking performance at half the price.
 However, its cost is in the same ballpark as buying both a traditional slot toaster and a microwave.
 So if you're pressed for counter space and want something that can serve in the place of both of those appliances the FlashXpress is a reasonable value.

 If you're looking to bake then the FlashXpress isn't for you.
 However, if you're looking to combine your traditional slot toaster and microwave into one compact device, then this is what you're looking for.
 Just one note of caution: the FlashXpress' heating elements throw off infrared radiation, which can damage your eyes with prolonged exposure.
 The user manual warns to not stare at the elements for a long time.
 While we didn't find this particularly troubling, it may dissuade someone who is looking to ditch their microwave due to concerns about microwave radiation.